UPDATED: May 13, 2021 —

 No course covering Philosophy 101 is complete without referencing Christian theologian Saint Augustine of Hippo.
 What’s less commonly covered are his African origins and birthplace of (modern-day) Souk Ahras, Algeria.
 Most scholars agree Augustine and his family were Berbers, which is an ethnic group indigenous to North Africa.

 Alexandre Dumas was the son of the General Dumas born in 1762 to a white father and an enslaved mother.
 General Dumas was such a good general that he made his rival — Napoleon Bonaparte — nervous.
 Thanks to Napoleon’s machinations, the General ended up imprisoned in a dungeon for years — the story that inspired Alexandre to write The Count of Monte Cristo about his father.
+He is also the author of The Three Musketeers.

 For Back history buffs, it’s really all about the Hamiltons.
 Alexander Hamilton isn’t just the man on the $10 bill, he was the United States’ first Secretary of the Treasury.